Doraku/Ecs.CSharp.Benchmark/README.md

 # ECS c# Benchmark
 This repo contains benchmarks of some c# ECS frameworks.
 Feel free to add your own or correct usage of existing ones!
+Please make you framework available as a nuget package to ease referencing and updating versions.

 Tested frameworks include:
 - [DefaultEcs](https://github.com/Doraku/DefaultEcs)